 Secure boot is a feature of UEFI which ensures that your PC boots only through the firmware that is trusted by the manufacturer.
-You can disable it through the UEFI menu, but the way you disable it depends on the PC manufacturer.
+If needed, you can disable the secure boot option through the UEFI menu, but the actual way of disabling this depends on the PC manufacturer.

 What is the need to disable secure boot?

-When you dual boot a system you may need to boot from an installation disk of an operating system such as Linux.
+But, when you dual boot a system you may need to boot from an external installation disk or a USB device of an operating system such as Linux.
 To boot into that installation media, first, you need to disable the secure boot in your PC.
-And you also need to disable secure boot to run some PC graphics card and hardware.

 What is UEFI?

 Like the BIOS interface, Unified Extensible Firmware Interface(UEFI) is installed at the time of PC manufacturing.
 It is the first program that runs when PC is turned on.

 UEFI replaces the legacy BISO firmware interface.
 It can support remote diagnostic and repair of the computer even if no operating system is installed.

 To disable secure boot in your system, use the following steps –

 - Turn on your system or if it already on then restart it and press Esc, F1, F2, F12, or Del key.
 The key that is to be pressed depends on the manufacturer of your PC.

 – In Acer PC press Esc key to launch the BIOS or UEFI menu